paddyfox/cucumber-example/README.md

 ## Some Selenium best practices:
 * Don't use Selenium to cover tests which are better placed at unit or integration level
-* Be familiar with and use the ageObjects pattern
+* Be familiar with and use the pageObjects pattern
 * Preferred web element selector order preference: id > name > css > xpath
-* Avoid Thread.sleep prefer explicit waits such as: FluentWait or WebDriverWait
+* Avoid Thread.sleep, prefer explicit waits such as: FluentWait or WebDriverWait
 * Use relative URLs